RoadieHQ/marketing-site/content/docs/catalog/troubleshooting-the-catalog/index.md

 description: How to resolve issues getting data into the catalog
 ---

-## About Locations
+## Debug what's happened to an entity

-The Backstage catalog uses location entities to point to external sources which define entities.
-Roadie will update your entities in Backstage whenever one of the repositories defined in a location is updated.
+The Backstage catalog maps entities you add to the place where they were added from using "Location" entities to point to the external sources.
+Roadie will generally update your entities in Backstage whenever one of the repositories defined in a location is updated.

-While locations are themselves entities they are generally considered internal to the workings of Backstage and not part of your catalog (though you may need to create locations directly in some use cases).
+Locations entities are generally considered internal to the workings of Backstage and not part of your catalog (though you may need to create locations directly in some use cases).

-## Using the Locations log

 The locations log provides information on the scheduling of the catalog refresh cycle and surfaces any errors.